-- relating to a part 5 reviewable decision about a person; and - (b) immediately before the commencement, the appeal had not been decided or withdrawn; and - (c) on the commencement, the person is a new disqualified person. - (2) The entity hearing the appeal must apply the amended Act in relation to the matter the subject of the appeal.
+- (b) immediately before the commencement, the appeal had not been decided or withdrawn; and - (c) on the commencement, the person is a new disqualified person. - (2) The entity hearing the appeal must apply the amended Act in relation to the matter the subject of the appeal.